 Many of the commodities used in our products are purchased on the open market.
 The prices we pay for such items are subject to fluctuation, and any increases could adversely impact our operating costs and decrease our operating profit growth.

-Other, please specify (Global purchasing programs and hedging strategies)
+Global purchasing and hedging strategies